Technical SEO: The 15 Aspects You Need To Know

 Technical SEO optimises a website and the server that hosts it so the site can perform better in organic search engine rankings.
-Optimisations like making your site faster and easier to crawl allow search engines such as Google to index your website more effectively.
+Optimisations like making your site faster and easier to crawl allow search engines like Google to index your website more effectively.

-To guarantee that all aspects of technical SEO are being considered for your site, you may wish to hire the services of a professional freelance web developer that can design and maintain your website with SEO in mind.
-A freelance developer typically charges between $150-$200 per hour for their services.
+To guarantee that all aspects of technical SEO are being considered for your site, you may wish to hire a professional freelance web developer to design and maintain your website with SEO in mind.
+A freelance developer typically charges between $150-$200 per hour.